pedronauck/react-video/README.md

 ![](http://f.cl.ly/items/440F3Y0w1l293g3e3g3N/cover.png)

 A pretty good and effective way to create a video placeholder from Youtube or Vimeo using a high-res image.
-This is better because you save a initial `<iframe>` request until the user press play.
+If you don't know, when an `<iframe>` is rendered from browser, it blocks its parse because it isn't a [non-blocking script](http://www.nczonline.net/blog/2010/08/10/what-is-a-non-blocking-script/).
+This isn't so good to your user, no?.
+With this react component, the `<iframe>` just will be loaded when the user click on play.

 ## Install